Neotropical Migratory Bird Conservation Act (NMBCA)

 NMBCA Thumbnail

-The due date for NMBCA proposals is usually in November.
-The maximum amount available in any one grant is $200,000.
-There is a 3:1 matching requirement, and in the U.S. and Canada the match must be in cash funds that are expended after receipt of the award.
-For many small land trusts, finding a 3:1 match can be difficult.
+The due date for NMBCA proposals is usually October or November (this year, it is October 31, 2024).
+The maximum amount available in any one grant is $250,000.
+As of the FY 2025 RFP, there is a 2:1 matching requirement, and in the U.S. and Canada the match must be in cash funds that are or were expended after January 1, 2022 (for this year’s opportunity).
+For many small land trusts, finding a 2:1 match can be difficult.
 For this reason, NMBCA proposals are great opportunities for partnerships with other land trusts, conservation organizations, or academic institutions.